 With Azure products and services, you only pay for what you use.
-As you create and use Azure resources, you are charged for the resources.
-You use Azure Cost Management and Billing features to conduct billing administrative tasks and manage billing access to costs.
-You also its features to monitor and control Azure spending and to optimize Azure resource use.
+As you create and use Azure resources, you’re charged for the resources.
+Because of the deployment ease for new resources, the costs of your workloads can jump significantly without proper analysis and monitoring.
+You use Cost Management + Billing features to:

 Understand Azure Billing

 Azure Billing features are used to review your invoiced costs and manage access to billing information.
 In larger organizations, procurement and finance teams usually conduct billing tasks.

 A billing account is created when you sign up to use Azure.
 You use your billing account to manage your invoices, payments, and track costs.
 You can have access to multiple billing accounts.
 For example, you might have signed up for Azure for your personal projects.
 So, you might have an individual Azure subscription with a billing account.
 You could also have access through your organization's Enterprise Agreement or Microsoft Customer Agreement.
 For each scenario, you would have a separate billing account.